reowst/sdk/FAQ.md

 ## How much does Network Next cost?

-On average, bandwidth costs 10c per-gigabyte right now, but we expect this to reduce over time.

-Importantly, Network Next by default targets at the bottom 10% of your playerbase having a bad experience, so it is very cost effective.
+Network Next by targets only the bottom 10% of your playerbase having a really bad experience, so it is very cost effective.
 So you don't pay anything for the 90% of players who already have a good connection to your server.

+On average, bandwidth for players where we provide significant improvement costs 10c per-gigabyte right now, but we expect this to reduce over time.

 ## How does billing work?